romoloman/OCSInventory-Agent-Rework/README.md

 dart compile exe /path of your project/OCSInventory-Agent-Rework/lib/app/app.dart -o AGENT-MACOS dart compile exe /path of your project/OCSInventory-Agent-Rework/lib/app/daemon.dart -o DAEMON-MACOS
 ```
+#### 2. Create your own package

-Now you can create your package (if needed) with Xcode and Package applications.
+You can create your package (if needed) with Xcode and Package applications.

 - Build `config-agent-ocs` and place the bundle file into `OCS Inventory Agent setup` directory
 - Build `ocsng_app-xcode` to create OCS-NG pkg and ocscontact